gulp-community/gulp-pug/README.md

 __Note:__ `filename` option is taken from `path` property of incoming vinyl-file object.
 If you want to change it, use [gulp-rename](https://github.com/hparra/gulp-rename) before `gulp-jade` with desired path.

 In addition, you can pass in a `locals` or `data` option that will be used as locals for your HTML compilation.
-The `locals` option takes precedence over the `data` option.
+The `locals` option takes precedence over the `data` option, and both are overwritten by `data` on the vinyl file object (See "Use with `gulp-data`" below).

 If you want to use a different version of jade, or define jade filters, you can pass your own instance of jade as the `jade` option: